alihaghani/alihaghani.me/blog/react-native-local-push-notifications.md

 Note that with iOS, you’ll need to test the push notifications on a real device as they do not currently work in the Simulator.

 That’s all!
-Tweet me [@iAligator](https://twitter.com/iAligator) if you found this helpful.
+Hope this helped you build something.

+You can follow me on Twitter [@iAligator](https://twitter.com/iAligator).